-You are damned if you don’t fill that opioid prescription or give them antibiotics for their viral illness.
-They have certain expectations they feel must be met (even if they aren’t the one with the medical degree).
+We often feel the hate if we don’t write for that opioid prescription or give patients the antibiotics they demand for their viral illness.
+Patients have certain expectations they feel must be met (even if they aren’t the one with the medical degree).

 Autonomy isn’t the only problem.

 Doctors often can and do feel a complete lack of support from administrators who enforce rules without ever talking to the medical professionals on the front line.

 More paper work, more documentation, better compliance.
 The list goes on and on.